GalSim-developers/GalSim/docs/install.rst

 By default, the tests will run in parallel using the pytest plugins ``pytest-xdist`` and ``pytest-timeout`` (to manage how much time each test is allowed to run).
-If you want to run the python tests in serial instead, you can do this via::
+If you want to run the Python tests in serial instead, you can do this via::

     python setup.py test -j1